AxlSpd — JEDEC SPD reader (DDR4/DDR5)

 } AxlSpdInfo;

 Manufacturer fields are exposed as raw 16-bit JEP-106 codes — high byte is the continuation-bank index, low byte is the position within that bank as physically stored on the SPD (parity bit included).
-The library deliberately does not embed a vendor-name table — consumers do that lookup at the tool layer.
-The codes themselves are uncopyrightable factual data; the mapping to human names is policy that should be data-driven and mutable without rebuilding.
+For human-readable rendering, the axl_spd_ids_* API loads a curated JSON5 sidecar (jedec.json5) into a process-global table and exposes lookup / format helpers parallel to axl_pci_ids_load and axl_pci_format_name:

 Wire-protocol notes